 For HF portable I use a fully loaded IC-735 (Jump Kit) with mod for QRP and a Heathkit HW8.
-For more of a challenge I use a Rockmite on 40M.
+For a real challenge I use a Rockmite 40.

 I enjoy QRP and portable operation & antenna building and tube gear.
 I rebuild and restore old radios and ham gear and build both solid state and tube equipment.
 Solid state has its place.
 Tubes are more fun to operate than the push button menu-driven modern rigs.

 Local A.R.E.S. and Skywarn member and ARRL VE.

 I also spent about 20 years in the fire service as fire fighter, trainer, and officer as well as an E.M.T.

 My other hobbies are photography and collecting fountain pens, slide rules, and manual typewriters.

 Somehow my QSL information does not get updated on my QRZ Logbook, it only displays direct.
 QSL direct, QRZ.com, or LOTW.
 And I found out my LOTW account is not working.
 TNX, Bill